These are the five highest GDPR fines in November 2024

 The AEPD's review revealed that the required security procedures were not fully implemented.
 For example, there was no recording of the call to verify identity and other security measures were not properly documented.
 The fraud allowed the perpetrator to access sensitive data and accounts of the affected customer.
 There had already been two failed attempts to change the affected customer's email address on November 30, 2022, which could have indicated a possible fraud attempt.

-The AEPD found that Vodafone had breached Article 6(1) GDPR, as the personal data was processed without a valid legal basis and without the consent of the data subject.
+The AEPD found that Vodafone had violated Article 6 (1) GDPR violated, since the Processing of personal data without a valid legal basis and without Consent of the person concerned.
 Although Vodafone had introduced security measures, the AEPD found the measures taken to be inadequate and accused the company of a lack of due diligence.
 The fine of 200,000 euros was set taking into account Vodafone's repeated violations in similar cases in order to achieve a deterrent effect.
 The appeal was rejected by the AEPD.

 Source: Notice of fine from the Agencia Española de Protección de Datos against Vodafone España